-The sloughing-off effects are attributed to lemon’s natural levels of citric acid, as AHAs have exfoliating effects on the skin.
+The sloughing-off effects are attributed to lemon’s natural levels of citric acid, as AHAs have an exfoliating effect on the skin.

-Some proponents of using lemon on the skin say that the citrus fruit is a natural method of increasing collagen in your face.
+Some proponents of using lemon on the skin say that the citrus fruit is a natural method of increasing collagen in facial skin.

 As an antioxidant, vitamin C may help prevent free radicals that can damage collagen, leaving you with smoother skin.